-A dual diagnosis of autism spectrum disorder (ASD) and attention deficit hyperactivity disorder (ADHD), both neurodevelopmental differences, is becoming more prevalent now, due to clinicians’ ability to diagnose both conditions under the latest diagnostic criteria.
-(The older DSM-4 for example specified that an ASD diagnosis was an ‘exclusion criterion’ for ADHD, thereby limiting research in the field – source – Leitner.)
-The reason why the two conditions may co-occur is unknown, however there’s thought to be some common underlying etiology, as yet unconfirmed.
+A dual diagnosis of autism and attention deficit hyperactivity disorder (ADHD) is becoming more prevalent now, due to clinicians’ ability to diagnose both neurologies under the latest diagnostic criteria.
+(The older DSM-4 for example specified that an autism or ‘ASD’ diagnosis was an ‘exclusion criterion’ for ADHD, thereby limiting research in the field – source – Leitner.)
+The reason why the two neurologies may co-occur is unknown, however there’s thought to be some common underlying etiology, as yet unconfirmed.

 Autism may be missed if an ADHD diagnosis is given first

-Let’s look at the key factors of each condition – autism and ADHD
+Let’s look at the key factors of autism and ADHD

 (1)ADHD is defined by impaired functioning in the areas of attention, hyperactivity, and impulsivity.
 Often, children with ADHD have difficulty focusing on one activity or task; they may be easily distracted; they are often physically unable to sit still.
 The ‘attention deficit’ wording may be misleading, as this element could be described as an ‘interest’ deficit – eg. the individual can hold their attention easily on something, if they’re interested in it.
 As with ASC, children with ADHD often have difficulty moving their attention to other activities, when they are asked to do so.
 (Source – Children and Adults with Attention-Deficit/Hyperactivity Disorder, or CHADD).